-Performance Profiles enable you to run multiple jobs (with different hardware) using a singular workload to benchmark which architecture provides the best workload-specific price versus performance.
+Performance Profiles enable you to run multiple jobs (with different hardware) using a singular Workload refers to the amount and type of computing tasks or...
+More to A standard or point of reference against which things may be...
+More which architecture provides the best workload-specific price versus performance.

 Without Performance Profiles, you must blindly follow your gut instinct on hardware choice or run ad-hoc benchmarks using spreadsheets.
 With Performance Profiles, engineering leaders can run benchmarks in a self-service manner, which will be plotted on a graph of cost vs. time.

 With Performance Profiles, you will have the ability to seamlessly run benchmarks, which will afford you the following benefits:

 |Simply set your Profile Configuration as an existing template and run a variety of CoreTypes and at various numbers of cores

 |Speed up or reduce cost by applying new templates to your entire organization